mukhamadazistholib/marinegeo.github.io/_project-modules/fish-seines.md

 thumbnail: fish_seine_icon.png
 editbutton: true
 links:
-  - path: MarineGEO_Fish_Seines_Protocol_v0.1.3.pdf
+  - path: MarineGEO_Fish_Seines_Protocol_v0.1.4.pdf
     name: Fish Seines Protocol
     icon: save_alt
-  - path: MarineGEO_Fish-Seines_Fieldsheet_v0.1.pdf
+  - path: MarineGEO_Fish-Seines_Fieldsheet_v0.1.2.pdf
     name: Fish Seines Field Datasheet
     icon: save_alt
-  - path: MarineGEO_Fish-Seines_Spreadsheet_v0.2.1.xlsx
+  - path: MarineGEO_Fish-Seines_Spreadsheet_v0.2.2.xlsx
     name: Fish Seines Data Spreadsheet
     icon: save_alt
 redirect_from:
   - /modules/seagrass-seine/
-eov: Species populations; species trits; community composition
+eov: Species populations; species traits; community composition
 ---

 ## Overview
-Seagrass habitats support an abundant and diverse community of animals, including [small invertebrate epifauna](https://marinegeo.github.io/modules/seagrass-meshbags), larger macroinvertebrates and fishes, and in some regions sea turtles and marine mammals (manatees and dugongs).
-Larger animals can play important roles in altering habitat structure, community structure, and ecosystem processes in seagrass beds, and are key in transporting production from seagrass meadows into other habitats.
-Furthermore, seagrass meadows serve as a key 'nursery' habitats for juveniles of many fish species and can thus support coastal fisheries.
-Sampling large, mobile organisms in seagrass beds is challenging because of wide variation among regions in depth, water clarity, and physical setting of seagrass meadows.
-This protocol focuses on shallow, accessible subtidal seagrass meadows, where beach seines provide a rapid, standardized and efficient way to sample smaller fishes.
-Sieve sampling can be non-destructive when done carefully and efficiently, as animals are quickly returned to the water.
-Thus, seines provide a simple and useful tool for sampling fishes and mobile macroinvertebrates in seagrass meadows.
+Subtidal habitats support an abundant and diverse community of animals, including [small invertebrate epifauna](https://marinegeo.github.io/modules/seagrass-meshbags), larger macroinvertebrates and fishes, and in some regions sea turtles and marine mammals (manatees and dugongs).
+Larger animals can play important roles in altering habitat structure, community structure, and ecosystem processes, and are key in transporting production from submersed habitats into other habitats.
+Furthermore, structured habitats like seagrasses serve as a key 'nursery' habitats for juveniles of many fish species and can thus support coastal fisheries.

+Sampling large, mobile organisms in submersed habitats is challenging because of wide variation among regions in depth, water clarity, and physical setting.
+This protocol focuses on shallow, accessible subtidal or intertidal habitats like seagrass meadows and oyster reefs, where beach seines can provide a rapid, standardized and efficient way to sample smaller fishes.
+Seine sampling can be non-destructive when done carefully and efficiently, as animals are quickly returned to the water.
+Thus, seines provide a simple and useful tool for sampling fishes and mobile macroinvertebrates in a variety of habitat types.

 In deeper areas with good visibility, [diver visual census](visual-census) provides an alternative to seining.

 ![seagrass beach seine]({{site.baseurl}}/assets/modules/fish-seines/fish_seine_landing_page.jpg)